-3.4 Infection Control
+3.4.
+Infection Control

-- 3.4.1 Pests can carry a large number of disease organisms as well as carrying contaminated material with them.
-Therefore, it is imperative that pests are controlled to ensure they do not ingress into the healthcare environment. - 3.4.2 The Trust's Infection Prevention Team and the Trust's Risk Team should be informed of any serious infestation.
-They will monitor the situation and assess the potential impact on service users and the environment and advise on the appropriate corrective actions to ensure service user safety. - 3.4.3 In exceptional circumstances, where there is an imminent risk to health from an infestation the Environmental Health Office should be informed.
+- 3.4.1.
+Pests can carry a large number of disease organisms as well as carrying contaminated material with them.
+Therefore, it is imperative that pests are controlled to ensure they do not ingress into the healthcare environment. - 3.4.2.
+The Trust's Infection Prevention Team and the Trust's Health and Safety Team should be informed of any serious infestation.
+They will monitor the situation and assess the potential impact on service users and the environment and advise on the appropriate corrective actions to ensure service user safety. - 3.4.3.
+In exceptional circumstances, where there is an imminent risk to health from an infestation the Environmental Health Office should be informed via the Senior Food Safety and Quality Assurance Manager.

-3.5 Visiting Pets
+3.5.
+Visiting Pets

-- 3.5.1 In principle pets should not be brought into healthcare settings, except for guide dogs/canine helpers or as part of the national Pet Therapy scheme.
-However, there may be occasions when a visiting pet is beneficial to a particular in-patient for instance a cat and under these exceptional circumstance's agreement should be sought from the Trust's Infection Prevention Team. - 3.5.2 For other pets these should be dealt with on a case-by-case basis with the ultimate decision being taken by Trust's Infection Prevention Team.
+- 3.5.1.
+In principle pets should not be brought into healthcare settings, except for guide dogs/canine helpers or as part of the national Pet Therapy scheme.
+However, there may be occasions when a visiting pet, is beneficial to a particular in-patient for instance a cat or other animal and under these exceptional circumstance's agreement should be sought from the Trust's Infection Prevention Team and an appropriate risk assessment should be carried out, along with checks that the animals are being sourced from a reputable organisation. - 3.5.2.
+For other pets these should be dealt with on a case-by-case basis with the ultimate decision being taken by Trust's Infection Prevention Team.

-3.6 Quality Monitoring
+3.6.
+Quality Monitoring

-- 3.6.1 The Trust will carry out regular monitoring of the quality and procedures of the Trust's Pest Control Provider. - 3.6.2 The Quality Monitoring standards are set out in the contract specifications.
+3.6.1.
+The Trust will carry out regular monitoring of the quality and procedures of the Trust's Pest Control Provider.

+3.6.2.
+The Quality Monitoring standards are set out in the contract specifications.

-3.7 Training Requirements
+3.7.
+Training Requirements

-- 3.7.1 Ward and Department Managers are responsible for ensuring that their staff are fully familiarised and instructed in the requirements of this Policy (and Procedures herein). - 3.7.3 The Pest Control Contractor are responsible for providing, at the request of the Trust and its contractors, relevant training information for their field technicians working within Trust premises.
+- 3.7.1.
+Ward and Department Managers are responsible for ensuring that their staff are fully familiarised and instructed in the requirements of this Policy (and Procedures herein). - 3.7.2.
+The Pest Control Contractor are responsible for providing, at the request of the Trust and its contractors, relevant training information for their field technicians working within Trust premises.

-3.8 Cleaning Inspections
+3.8.
+Cleaning Inspections

-3.8.1 During the course of routine audits of cleanliness in clinical and non-clinical areas, staff will visually assess the environment for any signs of pest activity or building deterioration which may lead to pest ingress.
-Any concerns will be reported immediately to the Estates and Facilities Management Team.
+3.8.1.
+During the course of routine audits of cleanliness in clinical and non-clinical areas, staff will visually assess the environment for any signs of pest activity or building deterioration which may lead to pest ingress.
+Any concerns will be reported immediately to the Estates and Facilities Team and Amey/Equans Helpdesk.

-3.9 Catering/Food Safety Audits and Inspections
+3.9.
+Catering/Food Safety Audits and Inspections

-3.9.1 During the course of routine audits and inspections of Trust food areas such as production kitchens, dining areas and ward kitchens, staff will visually assess the environment for any signs of pest activity or building deterioration which may lead to pest ingress.
+3.9.1.
+During the course of routine audits and inspections of Trust food areas such as production kitchens, dining areas and ward kitchens, staff will visually assess the environment for any signs of pest activity or building deterioration which may lead to pest ingress.
+Any concerns will be reported immediately to the Estates and Facilities Team or Amey/Equans Helpdesk.